muppet9010/factorio-muppet-streamer/README.md

     - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit".
 Is case sensitive.
     - target: STRING - Mandatory: a player name to target the position and surface of (case sensitive).
     - targetPosition: OBJECT - Optional: a position to target instead of the player's position.
 Will still come on to the target players map (surface).
 See notes for syntax examples.
     - targetOffset: OBJECT - Optional: an offset position that's applied to the target/targetPosition value.
 This allows for explosives to be targeted at a static offset from the target player's current position for example.
-By default there is no offse set.
+By default there is no offset set.
 See notes for syntax examples.
 As this is an offset, a value of 0 for "x" and/or "y" is valid as specifying no offset on that axis.
     - accuracyRadiusMin: DECIMAL - Optional: the minimum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
     - accuracyRadiusMax: DECIMAL - Optional: the maximum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
     - salvoSize: INTEGER - Optional: breaks the incoming explosiveCount into salvos of this size.
 Useful if you are using very large numbers of nukes to prevent UPS issues.